Offload is a men’s mental fitness and wellbeing project run by Rugby League Cares.

-Offload is helping challenge how the sporting world tackles issues such as depression and anxiety, and is already receiving widespread acclaim for its work.
+Offload is helping challenge how the sporting world tackles issues such as depression and anxiety and has already received widespread acclaim for its work with thousands of men.

-Offload is open to all men aged 16 and over.
-Men meet and talk with current and former professional players to learn techniques that Rugby League clubs use to manage the mental and physical fitness of players.
+It is open to all men aged 16 and over.
+Men meet and talk with current and former professional players to learn techniques they use to manage their own mental and physical fitness.

 Over the course of the 10-week ‘season of fixtures’, men build their own mental fitness, whilst having fun, in a relaxed atmosphere and develop coping strategies to challenge difficult situations and learn how to recognise when people close to them may need their support.

-Offload is supported through funding from various partners in different area including; the National Lottery Community Fund, Champs Cheshire and Merseyside Public Health Collaborative, Leeds Community Foundation and The Coalfields Regeneration Trust and West Yorkshire and Harrogate Health and Care Partnership.
+Offload is supported through funding from various partners in different areas including; the National Lottery Community Fund, Champs Cheshire and Merseyside Public Health Collaborative, Leeds Community Foundation, The Coalfields Regeneration Trust and West Yorkshire and Harrogate Health and Care Partnership.